codeRuslan/NY-apartments-EDA-Regression-project/README.md

 ## NY Apartment listing price prediction using Zillow API

 ![App Screenshot](https://cdn.vox-cdn.com/thumbor/n__W88RH2lLfwikcCFBISLOxreE=/0x0:2000x1333/1200x800/filters:focal(837x619:1157x939)/cdn.vox-cdn.com/uploads/chorus_image/image/65368722/171109_06_27_03_5DS_9686.0.jpg)

 ### Project Overview
 ---
 * Created fine-tuned machine learning models that predicts listing price of apartments in New York based on data from custom-made Zillow API.
-* Engineered features using latitude and longitude columns to link geospatial provided data with model to improve model perfomance.
+* Engineered features using latitude and longitude columns to link geospatial provided data with model to improve model performance.
 ---
 ### How will this project help?
-* This project can help with determining fair value for apartment in NY.
+* This project can help with determining fair value for apartments in NY.
 Later this information could be used as a way to make right decisions while purchasing, selling apartments or when looking for investment opportunities that are connected with Real Estate market.
 ---
 ### Resources used
 * *packages: pandas, numpy, matplotlib, seaborn, plotly, folium, squarify, missingno, datetime, sklearn, google.colab*
 * *Data: Custom-made Zillow API* - [Link for API](https://rapidapi.com/apimaker/api/zillow-com1/)
 ---
 ### Details of project
-* This project were built using Google Colab.
-Also, Google Drive were used in order to save and transport dataframe.
-To hide API keys I also used pre-made .csv file containing access to private API key.
-For simplicity, project were divided into 2 notebooks. **GettingData.ipynb** - contains process of extracting data from APi. **EDA&Building_model.ipynb** - contains processes of cleaning, EDA, building model, fine_tuning.
+* This project was built using Google Colab.
+Also, Google Drive was used in order to save and transport dataframe.
+To hide API keys I also used a pre-made .csv file containing access to private API keys.
+For simplicity, project were divided into 2 notebooks. **GettingData.ipynb** - contains the process of extracting data from APi. **EDA&Building_model.ipynb** - contains processes of cleaning, EDA, building model, fine_tuning.
 ---
 ### Phases in EDA&Building_model notebook
 1. Installation & Import of required libraries
 2. Structure Investigation